celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 ### Registering Metadata

 Celo uses [Metadata](../celo-codebase/protocol/identity/metadata.md) to allow accounts to make certain claims without having to do so on-chain.
-Users can use any authorized signer address to make claims on behalf of the Locked Gold Account.
+Users can use any authorized signer address to make claims on behalf of the registered Account.
 For convenience this guide uses the `CELO_ATTESTATION_SIGNER_ADDRESS`, but any authorized signer will work.
 To complete the metadata process, we have to claim which URL users can request attestations from.

 Run the following commands on your local machine: